Flying-Toast/assignmentFormatter/README.md

-# assignmentFormatter
+# Assignment Formatter
-formats programming homework assignments
+A website that automatically formats [paiza.io](https://paiza.io) projects into the required format for homework assignments in my programming class.